tadhglewis/issue-status/README.md

 });
 ```

-## Templates

-Pre-built incident templates are included to quickly provide updates on an incident.
-These templates are available when creating a GitHub Issue.

-You may [modify templates](./.github/ISSUE_TEMPLATE/) to suit your needs.

 ## Providers

 The data fetching is separated into so called _providers_.
 This allows you to swap out the underlying data source that powers the frontend.